-Emergency Appointments/Crisis Intervention
+Emergency Appointments/Crisis Intervention/Drop-In

 Our counselling center provides same day emergency appointments and crisis intervention.
 Emergency appointments are provided to help determine risk, urgency, and to provide timely referral options.
 Interns provide crisis intervention in responding to clinically urgent and complex client situations.
 Clinical decisions may range from a single-session consultation with the student, a lengthier crisis management session, referral for ongoing counselling and/or to another campus service, or referral to an off-campus resource.
-Interns are scheduled for 2 emergency appointments each week.
-Our centre does not provide after-hours emergency services.
+Interns are scheduled for 2 emergency appointments per month beginning in October.
+Our centre does not provide afterhours emergency services.
+Additionally, interns receive training in and provide approximately 2 hours each month of Drop in (single session) counselling to students, typically beginning in January.